-"Notwithstanding anything contained in any other law for the time being in force, no sum due from any consumer, under this section shall be recoverable after the period of two years from the date when such sum became first due unless such sum has been shown continuously as recoverable as arrear of charges for electricity supplied and the Licensee shall not cut off the supply of the electricity."

-14. It is clear from the above provision that the demand through provisional assessment is made on 15.10.2012 which is within a period of two years from the date of inspection on 21.09.2012 and therefore, the provisions of Section 56(2) of the Electricity Act are not applicable to the present case, since it is applicable only when disconnection is sought for non payment of energy charges.
+- "Notwithstanding anything contained in any other law for the time being in force, no sum due from any consumer, under this section shall be recoverable after the period of two years from the date when such sum became first due unless such sum has been shown continuously as recoverable as arrear of charges for electricity supplied and the Licensee shall not cut off the supply of the electricity." - 14.
+It is clear from the present case that the demand through provisional assessment is made within a period of two years from the date of inspection on 21.09.2012 and therefore, even the provisions of Section 56(2) of the Electricity Act are not applicable here, since the provision is applicable only when disconnection is sought for non payment of energy charges.
 The present demand is specifically used for collection of the due amount only.

-15. As far as the provisional assessment dt.15.10.2012 is concerned, the assessment calculation on the ground of theft of energy-metered for SC No. M1009938 Category LT I(B) - Domestic /Commercial/ Above 50 units/Month is as follows:

-1. Total Units (H) = 2755.44 2.No. of Units recorded by the meter (I) = 2045 3.
-No.of units pilfered (J) = H - I = 2755 - 2045 = 711
+- 15. As far as the provisional assessment is concerned, the assessment calculation on the ground of theft of energy-metered for SC No. M2005682 Category LT I(B) Non Domestic / Commercial / Above 50 units / Month is as follows: - 1.
+Total Units (H) = 2122 - 2.No. of Units recorded by the meter (I) = 757 - 3.
+No. of units pilfered (J) = H I